th7mo/notes/git.md

 isPublic: true
 ---

 [Git](https://git-scm.com/) is a version control system.
-It is used for the [digital garden](digital-garden) to keep track of changes and preserve history.
+It is used for my notes collection to keep track of changes and preserve history.
 It also allows for accessible collaboration.
 Install Git by executing the following command:

 ```sh
 sudo apt install git